AstraMorningstar/Fast-batch-material-replacer/README.md

 Alternatively, remove the shader setup and keep only the main texture and Material Output.

-Return from group editing with the Back to 3D View button.
+Return from group editing with the Back to 3D View (Shift + F5)

 Separate English and Simplified Chinese packages.